-As part of our strategy to meet future electricity demand, and in accordance with the energy policies and requirements of the Czech government, we currently intend to increase the nuclear generation capacity of the Temelín nuclear power plant (where two nuclear reactors are currently in operation).
-Pursuant to a tender process, we have initially selected three possible contractors (The Westinghouse Electric Corporation, AREVA NP and a consortium of ŠKODA JS, JSC Atomexport and JSC OKB Gidropress) to build two new nuclear reactors at the site of the Temelín nuclear power plant.
-In October 2011, we provided the final tender information memorandum to the qualified bidders.
-On July 7, 2012, the above three contractors submitted their offers.
-In October 2012, we excluded AREVA NP from further evaluation, since it failed to meet statutory requirements for building two new units of the Temelín nuclear power plant.
-In addition, AREVA NP did not fulfill some other crucial criteria defined in the tender.
-Since the award procedure is conducted in accordance with the Czech Public Procurement Act, AREVA's bid had to be excluded.
-The remaining two binding offers are currently evaluated.
-We expect to sign an agreement with the successful bidder by the end of 2013.
-Nevertheless, AREVA NP decided to challenge the exclusion and filed a petition with the Czech Office for the Protection of Competition on November 8, 2012.
-Even though the administrative proceedings based on this petition were stopped at the first instance on February 25, 2013 as the Office for the Protection of Competition found no reason for imposing any corrective measures, the signing of the agreement may have to be postponed until all proceedings arising from a potential appeal by AREVA NP are finally resolved.
-The signing of such an agreement would result in a significant capital expenditure investment for the next decade, as well as imposing significant risks associated with building a nuclear power plant, particularly the overall debt capacity risks and the risks and uncertainties involved in such a long and complex project, which could have a material adverse effect on our business, results of operations and financial condition.
-In addition, any failure to complete the project within budget and on schedule may result in additional cost and loss of revenues, which could have a material adverse effect on our business, results of operations and financial condition.
-Moreover, the profitability of the project would be subject to many of the risk factors that we already face, including any political and regulatory developments, decrease in prices obtained for our electricity or default or delay by our counterparties, and would therefore be highly uncertain.
-Any significant decrease in expected revenues from the project or any significant increase in operating costs could have a material adverse effect on our business, results of operations and financial condition.
+As part of our strategy to meet future electricity demand, and in accordance with the Updated State Energy Policy of the Czech Republic ("USEP") and its follow-up document National Action Plan for Nuclear Energy ("NAP NE"), we are taking necessary steps to be able to build new nuclear units at both Dukovany and Temelín sites by the deadline stipulated by the NAP NE, should the decision to build the new units be taken while minimizing the necessary cost.
+As of October 1, 2016, the projects of new units have been spun off into two separate companies owned by ČEZ - Elektrárna Dukovany II and Elektrárna Temelín II.
+The decision to increase the nuclear generation capacity of the Temelín and Dukovany nuclear power plants may result in a significant capital expenditure investment, as well as imposing significant risks associated with building a nuclear power plant, particularly the overall debt capacity risks and the risks and uncertainties involved in such a long and complex project, which could have a material adverse effect on our business, results of operations and financial condition.
+In addition, any failure to complete such a project within budget and on schedule may result in additional cost and loss of revenues, which could have a material adverse effect on our business, results of operations and financial condition.
+Moreover, the profitability of the projects would be subject to many of the risk factors that we already face, including any political and regulatory developments, decrease in prices obtained for our electricity or default or delay by our counterparties, and would therefore be highly uncertain.
+Any significant decrease in expected revenues from the projector any significant increase in operating costs could have a material adverse effect on our business, results of operations and financial condition.